 Locals say that Native Americans considered it so sacred that it was not a place to live, but today it's a magnet for spiritual seekers, many of whom stay.
 Signs for psychics, crystals and vortex maps are everywhere.
 But if you're a skeptic who just loves the outdoors, it's still one of the most beautiful landscapes in the country.

 Spa lovers will find some wonderful therapists and spa treatments at Sedona Rouge Hotel & Spa, a surprisingly urbane property that combines both modern and Mediterranean influences.
-Half of the 77 rooms and suites have dramatic views of Thunder Mountain right behind the... property.
-The rooms have comfy beds and big flat screen TVs, and gas fireplaces.
-Type: hotel spa.
+Half of the 77 rooms and suites have dramatic views of Thunder Mountain right behind the property.
+The rooms have comfy beds, big TVs, and gas fireplaces.

 The Arizona Biltmore is a favorite with lovers of Frank Lloyd Wright, the legendary architect who spent a lot of time in this area.
-The hotel was designed by one of his students, and very much evokes his timeless esthetic.
-The spa is smaller and older than many of the resort spas in Promoting the art of wellness, this spa offers a blend of all-natural approaches throughout each service.
-Relaxing skin treatments, hair and makeup services are also available.
+The hotel was designed by one of his students and very much evokes his timeless esthetic.
+Promoting the art of wellness, this spa offers a blend of all-natural approaches throughout each service.
+Relaxing skin treatments, hair, and makeup services are also available.
 Complimentary fruit and tea are offered to all guests as well.
 Before or after your spa experience, discover the tranquil outdoor retreat areas located on the Biltmore Spa complex.
-Arizona Biltmore Spa 2400 East Missouri Ave.
-Phoenix, AZ.
-Type: resort spa.

 This is a classic resort spa, with championship golf, a wide range of restaurant options and multiple outdoor pools, complete with a lazy river and waterslides.
 Revive Spa’s 28,000 square feet and 41 elegantly appointed treatment rooms offer a diverse menu of spa experiences that incorporate beautiful, tranquil settings and indigenous ingredients.
 Its signature treatments combine ancient rituals with modern, cutting-edge techniques.
 Unwind in separate male and female indoor relaxation rooms offering cozy fireplaces and private patios.
-An outdoor co-ed lounge also offers a relaxing space for spa patrons to unwind together in the fresh air of the second floor Zen Loft’s soothing, restful ambience.
+An outdoor co-ed lounge also offers a relaxing space for spa patrons to unwind together in the fresh air of the second floor Zen Loft’s soothing, restful ambiance.
 Revive Spa’s Sanctuary lap pool is lined by towering palms and seven private cabanas.
 The spa also has a full-service salon.
-5350 East Marriott Drive, Phoenix, Arizona 85054, 480-293-3700.
-Type: resort spa.Continue to 17 of 19 below.

 The Westin Kierland Resort & Spa captures the essence of Arizona, beautifully intertwining a zen meets desert feel throughout everything from the treatments to the architecture.
-A full service fitness center, fun lobby and catchy spa boutique greet visitors with energy and vibrancy.
-But once you walk though the spa doors, it's down to relaxation business, complete with lush amenities and indulgent treatments.
+A full-service fitness center, fun lobby and catchy spa boutique greet visitors with energy and vibrancy.
+But once you walk through the spa doors, it's down to relaxation business, complete with lush amenities and indulgent treatments.

 Leave your troubles at the door: One of the most endearing elements of Agave, The Arizona Spa, is the handmade Apache Woven Baskets.
-With one hung at the entrance of every treatment room, guests are asked to place their thoughts, to-lists and worries in the basket so their mind is clear and available to enjoy the benefits of the treatment.
-6902 E Greenway Pky, Scottsdale, AZ (480) 624-1500.
-Type: resort spa.
+With one hung at the entrance of every treatment room, guests are asked to place their thoughts, to-do lists, and worries in the basket so their mind is clear and available to enjoy the benefits of the treatment.

 Tucked away on the side of Camelback Mountain, Sanctuary Camelback Mountain is small and intimate, with sleek modern rooms.
-The spa features The Sanctum, a stone-wall hideaway couples can rent for the hour or half-day and enjoy the vitality pool, deluge shower and fire pit.the spa is elegantly understated and The intimate indoor-outdoor facility features Asian-inspired treatments, a Meditation Garden, 14 treatment rooms, a Sanctum, and a unique indoor-outdoor treatment suite.
-You'll have access to a state-of-the-art fitness center and movement studio, a 25-yard lap pool, and a shop with fun boutique finds you'll want (no, need) to snatch up.
+The spa features The Sanctum, a stone-wall hideaway couples can rent for the hour or half-day and enjoy the vitality pool, deluge shower, and fire pit.
+The spa is elegantly understated, featuring Asian-inspired treatments, a Meditation Garden, 14 treatment rooms, a Sanctum, and a unique indoor-outdoor treatment suite.
+You'll have access to a state-of-the-art fitness center and movement studio, a 25-yard lap pool, and a shop with fun boutique finds you'll want—or need—to snatch up.
 Treatments include Reiki, acupuncture, tarot card reading, and table Thai massage.
 They also offer Watsu, a gentle modality that is good for moms-to-be.
-5700 E McDonald Dr, Scottsdale, AZ (480) 948-2100.
-Type: resort spa.